renesas-rz/rzv_drp-ai_tvm/apps/README.md

 > **Note (Model Dependency)**<br>
 > This application contains **pre-processing and post-processing specifically designed for ResNet models**.
-> If you want to validate inference results using a **different model**, you must **modify the pre/post-processing** according to that model’s input/output specifications.
+> If you want to validate inference results using a **different model**, you must **modify the pre/post-processing** according to that model's input/output specifications.
 > Simply replacing the model directory will **not** produce correct results.